StephenOTT/GitHub-Analytics/README.md

 42. Add special characters to GitHub post + time value to do time tracking within issues.
 Github GFM text does not show all text.
 43. Track Thanks yous.
 Tracking when a user submits a pull request or issue and people thank you for submitting.
 See if that person is more likely to submit another issue/pull request (because people thanked them they are more likely to submit more requests/issues in the future).

+44. Use new BETA feature of MongoDB for Text Analysis/Text Search for providing Time Tracking feature.
+Use invisible text in issues (html comments) to provide time tracking capability

 ###Events Analysis: